bnghiem18/cse15l-lab-reports/lab1report.md

 - Directory argument:
   - Output:

-  - Working Directory:
+  - Working Directory: I was in the home directory before entering the command "cd lecture1".
+After that ran, I entered the lecture1 directory.

-  - Output Reasoning:
+  - Output Reasoning: Because I was in the home directory, the only directory within it was lecture1.
+As soon as I ran "cd lecture1", it entered it.

   - Error?
+It is not an error because it entered the directory I called for.

 - File argument:
   - Output:

-  - Working Directory:
+  - Working Directory: I was in the lecture1 directory before entering the command "cd Hello.java".
+I stayed in the lecture1 directory after it ran.

-  - Output Reasoning:
+  - Output Reasoning: I got an error message because cd is used to enter directories, not files.

   - Error?
+It is definitely an error because cd is used to enter directories, not files.

 ---